Apion

 Apion (Ἀπίων; fl.
-1st century CE), also called Apion Pleistoneices (Ἀπίων Πλειστονίκου, Apíōn Pleistoníkēs) and Apion Mochthos (μόχθος) was a Greek or Graeco-Egyptian scholar of Ptolemaic Egypt, born in the El Kargeh oasis.
+1st century CE), also called Apion Pleistoneices (Ἀπίων Πλειστονίκου, Apíōn Pleistoníkēs) and Apion Mochthos (μόχθος) was an Egyptian grammarian and sophist in first century Egypt.
+Apion wrote several works, none of which have survived.

+Biography

+Apion was an Egyptian or Graeco-Egyptian scholar of Ptolemaic Egypt, born in the El Kargeh oasis.
 He studied under Didymus Chalcenterus and later succeeded Theon as head of the Alexandrian school.
 Apion gained recognition as a lecturer, speaking in Rome and elsewhere.

 In 40 CE, he was part of a delegation sent by the Greek community of Alexandria to the Roman Emperor Gaius (Caligula) following anti-Jewish riots.
+The delegation intended to prevent the Emperor from granting again the rights the Jews of Alexandria had held previously and Apion argued that the Jews were unpatriotic as they did not rightly honoured the Emperor.
+According to Josephus, Apion further implied that the Jews took an oath to show no goodwill to gentiles and perpetrated the blood libel that Jews secretly sacrified humans in the Temple in Jerusalem.
 The Jewish historian Josephus criticized Apion extensively in Book 2 of his polemic Against Apion (Lat: Contra Apionem).

 Apion wrote extensively about his native Egypt.
 Details of his life come almost exclusively from other ancient sources, most prominently Pliny the Elder, Aulus Gellius, as well as the 10th century Byzantine encyclopedia the Suda.
-According to Aulus Gellius, wrote a version of the folk tale "Androcles and the Lion" (Noctes Atticae 5.14).
+According to Aulus Gellius, he wrote a version of the folk tale "Androcles and the Lion" (Noctes Atticae 5.14).
 Pliny related that Apion claimed to have summoned the spirit of Homer to determine the poet’s origins (Natural History 30.6.18).
 He wrote an alphabetic glossary of Homeric themes—a work, like others of its kind, based on the scholarship of Aristarchus of Samothrace (c.
 220 – c.
 143 BCE); it survives only in fragments and through the writings of Apollonius the Sophist.

 According to the Suda, he was dubbed "Mochthos" (μόχθος), a word meaning "toil, labor, hardship, or trouble" in reference to his tireless work habits.

 Works

-Apion wrote several works, none of which has survived.
-The well-known story "Androclus and the Lion", which is preserved in Aulus Gellius, is from his work: Aegyptiaca/Αἰγυπτιακά ("Wonders of Egypt").
+Apion is known to have written several texts, all of which are lost literary works, surviving only as fragments, allusions, or epitomes in works by later authors.
+The well-known story "Androcles and the Lion", which is preserved in Aulus Gellius, is from his work: Aegyptiaca/Αἰγυπτιακά ("Wonders of Egypt").
 The surviving fragments of his work are printed in the Etymologicum Gudianum, ed.
 Sturz, 1818.